nidorx/sqlog/README.md

 **SQLog** is a **Golang** library that simplifies log management using **slog**. **SQLog** offers a lightweight and reliable solution for logging, making it perfect for developers seeking a cost-effective, high-performance way to monitor their applications.

-It integrates with **SQLite**, so no external database setup is required.
-This keeps operations simple and reduces costs, as everything runs **embedded**.

 ## Usage

 Below is an example of using **SQLog** with the SQLite storage, with the interface exposed on port `8080`.
 When you access `http://localhost:8080?msg=test`, any query parameter will be sent to the log.